leekelleher/umbraco-ditto-labs/src/Our.Umbraco.Ditto.ModelFactory/README.md

 # Ditto Labs - `IPublishedContent` Model Factory

 > **Warning:** The Model Factory implementation for Ditto should be considered as a prototype / proof-of-concept.
-You will receive limited support (from the Ditto team) if you choose to use it.
+You will receive **zero support** (from the Ditto team) if you choose to use it.

 As of v7.1.4, Umbraco ships with using a default model factory for `IPublishedContent`.
 For more information about the [IPublishedContentModelFactory](https://github.com/zpqrtbnk/Zbu.ModelsBuilder/wiki/IPublishedContentModelFactory) please the "Zbu.ModelsBuilder" wiki: